 To really complete the feel, include slices of luxury and indulgence in your bedroom.
-Frame your favourite pieces of art (and they can be anything: postcards and magazine covers would work too!) and create a gallery wall.
+Frame your favourite pieces of art (and they can be anything: postcards and magazine covers would work too!) or create a gallery wall.

 And set up your bedside table to perfectly suit you.
 Place things that will spark joy, such as fresh flowers and fragrant candles, or that promote self care, like a rich hand cream.